lukastk/maths-notes/misc/ferguson papers.md

 Households were of average size $s_h$ and their sizes are distributed as $1 + P(s_h - 1)$ where $P(\mu)$ is the Poission distribution with mean $\mu$.
 Each household had a location consistent with the 1991 GB census (www.statistics.gov.uk), chosen by using a simple accept-reject algorithm with a 1-km 2 resolution.

 A peer-group is a spatial location where individuals spend a substantial proportion of their time outside the home, and where they tended, on average, to meet the same people.
+Note that peer groups did not necessarily correspond to distinct commercial addresses.
+The location of peer groups was chosen by using a simple accept-reject algorithm, to be consistent with the destination portion of the journey-to-work section of the census data.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4MzcwODAzNywtMTM0NTUxMzI3MCwtNT
+eyJoaXN0b3J5IjpbMzc3NjQxNDA3LC0xMzQ1NTEzMjcwLC01ND
-Q5MzM4NDk3LDE3NTExODgyMDcsLTEyNjU2ODE1MDIsMjA2MTk0
+kzMzg0OTcsMTc1MTE4ODIwNywtMTI2NTY4MTUwMiwyMDYxOTQ3
-NzcyNSwyMTIzNTczNDY0LDUyODk5MTAzNCw0OTc1NDQ4NjcsMT
+NzI1LDIxMjM1NzM0NjQsNTI4OTkxMDM0LDQ5NzU0NDg2NywxNz
-c4Njc5ODc1MSwxMjk4NDQ1OTkxXX0=
+g2Nzk4NzUxLDEyOTg0NDU5OTFdfQ==
 -->